Our Mission

 To better serve students in the pursuit of their career goals, the Department of Nutrition and Health Sciences was formed by merging two departments with long and distinguished histories at the University of Nebraska: Nutritional Sciences and Dietetics and Health and Human Performance.

-Nutrition and Health Sciences can be located on:
+Nutrition and Health Sciences can be found on:

 East Campus